Become a humanitarian aid worker abroad

 The Finnish Red Cross looks for professionals for the reserve who are ready and available to undertake short-term assignments in humanitarian aid operations.
 The Finnish Red Cross sends expert assistance to international operations and maintains a network of professionals trained to work in Emergency Response Units.

-Applying for the Finnish Red Cross aid worker reserve
+Applying for the Finnish Red Cross humanitarian aid worker reserve

-Professionals living in Finland and those living abroad who have a strong connection to Finland can apply for the reserve.
+To apply for the reserve, one bust be living in Finland or have a strong connection to Finland (e.g. Finnish citizenship or permanent residence in Finland) can apply for the reserve.
 The applicants selected must have the education, skills and language skills required for the international tasks of the Red Cross and Red Crescent.

 General requirements

-Minimum criteria for applicants for the aid worker reserve:
+Minimum criteria for applicants for the humanitarian aid worker reserve:

 - Commitment to the values and principles of the Red Cross and Red Crescent Movement.

 - Fluency in spoken and written English.
-Skills in other languages used in international aid work (French, Arabic, Russian, etc.) are assets.
+Skills in other languages used in international aid work (French, Arabic, Spanish, Portuguese, etc.) are assets.

 - A category B driving licence and ability to drive (manual transmission).